viamrobotics/docs/docs/how-tos/sensor-data-query-with-third-party-tools.md

 ## Query data using third-party tools

-You can use third-party tools, such as the [`mongosh` shell](https://www.mongodb.com/docs/mongodb-shell/), [MongoDB Compass](https://www.mongodb.com/docs/compass/current/), to query against captured sensor data.
+You can use third-party tools, such as the [`mongosh` shell](https://www.mongodb.com/docs/mongodb-shell/) or [MongoDB Compass](https://www.mongodb.com/docs/compass/current/), to query captured sensor data.

 {{< table >}}
 {{% tablestep link="/how-tos/sensor-data-query-with-third-party-tools/#configure-data-query"%}}